 ● The politicians negotiate with each other in the legislature.

 ● The political systems can allow people to apply pressure to the politicians (18.104.22.168).

 This brief summary does not, though, clarify an important distinction between the different roles of politicians: those in the government of the day and those who make up the legislature.
 The separation of these powers is discussed later (5.2.8).

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/521a.htm